From 5mph streets to 15-minute neighbourhoods, how are different cities giving cars the boot?

 When the mini garden he built in a parking space was removed by the local council, Adam found a loophole by replanting his parklet on top of a truck.

-London Parklets Campaign founder Brenda Puech has big ambitions for parklets.
-On the first ‘People Parking Day’ in September, Londoners commandeered some of the city’s 1 million parking spots for fun and games.
+In September 2021 the London Parklets campaign launched its first ‘People Parking Day’, encouraging Londoners to commandeer some of the city’s one million parking spots for fun and games.

-“Not everyone is lucky enough to have a private garden so providing social spaces close to people’s homes is essential,” she said.
+“Not everyone is lucky enough to have a private garden so providing social spaces close to people’s homes is essential,” said campaign founder Brenda Puech.

 With one-third of carbon emissions in the UK from travel - and private cars the biggest contributors - the push for parklets is not just a colourful performance but a vital intervention.